+Heritage – Critical Futures sits at the intersection of concerns for the preservation of the built environment and an interest in how to support cultural heritage, whether related to the arts or communities.
+It supports research into gentrification, cultural identity, indigenous communities and the conservation and preservation of art and architectural histories of various kinds – both tangible and intangible.
 Communities – Critical Futures has brought together sociologists, community activists and supporters of participatory design to examine issues such as gentrification, inclusionary planning, community design and citizen agency in the planning and process in places as diverse as New York and Kigali.
 Sustainability – Critical Futures facilitates research into the plethora of issues commented to climate change, whether it be sea-level rise, resilient cities, strategic retreat, the carbon footprint of urban living or sustainable communities.

 The Critical Futures programme sees these issues as interrelated, and draws in scholars and activists in each area to mutually support interconnected strands of research.
 To that end it explores links between urbanisation and sustainability.
 For example, it supports research into the relation between the United States, as the world’s most resource consuming nation, and its status as the most urbanised.
 It considers the connections between public health and cities through the prism of the World Health Organisation’s definition of the ‘urban health threat’: a three-fold phenomenon of infectious diseases, noncommunicable diseases and violence/injury from, amongst other things, road traffic.

-Cities in a Changing World: Questions of Culture, Climate and Design, New York; Rapid Cities – Responsive Architectures, Dubai; The City and Complexity, London; Alternatives to the Present, Arizona, Housed by Choice – Housed by Force, Cyprus; Health: The Design, Planning and Politics of How and Where We Live, Bristol, Environments by Design, Virtual; Future Housing: Global Cities and Regional Problems, Melbourne.
+Prague-Heritages, Czech Republic; Cities in a Changing World: Questions of Culture, Climate and Design, New York; Rapid Cities – Responsive Architectures, Dubai; The City and Complexity, London; Alternatives to the Present, Arizona, Housed by Choice – Housed by Force, Cyprus; Health: The Design, Planning and Politics of How and Where We Live, Bristol, Environments by Design, Virtual; Future Housing: Global Cities and Regional Problems, Melbourne.